Slippery Hills (PDF)

 You always try to get as much momentum as possible at the bottom, but if it’s a big or long hill you must get drive on the hill.
 Bend your knees, not your upper body, and bring the bars to your chest as Geoff is doing on photo 3.
 Weight goes back to get more traction and comes forward to keep the bike from lofting the front, all while keeping knees bent and maintaining a steady throttle and drive.
 The steeper the hill the further the handlebars come to the chest.

 In photos 4 through 6 Geoff is negotiating a “traction-breaker” bump on the steep hill, which can be a rock or slippery root.
-You can coast over these by clutching while at the same time unweighting slightly (not a jump) to help the tires Slippery Hills photo 7over the obstacle without bouncing and disrupting your drive up the steep hill.
+You can coast over these by clutching while at the same time unweighting slightly (not a jump) to help the tires over the obstacle without bouncing and disrupting your drive up the steep hill.
 Feather the clutch in and out, don’t dump it.
 If you straighten slightly to unweight, suck the bike back in to yourself with flexible legs and good body position.
 Also keep the focus of your vision to the top of the hill; LOOK AHEAD!

 And finally, Alex Bedley demonstrates the most important principal when your practicing: keep smiling while you pick yourself back up and then try, try again!